albop/dynare/README.md

 - [CWEB](http://www-cs-faculty.stanford.edu/%7Eknuth/cweb.html), with its tools `ctangle` and `cweave` (only if you want to build Dynare++ and get the source through Git)
 - An implementation of BLAS and LAPACK: either [ATLAS](http://math-atlas.sourceforge.net/), [OpenBLAS](http://xianyi.github.com/OpenBLAS/), Netlib ([BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/)) or [MKL](http://software.intel.com/en-us/intel-mkl/) (only if you want to build Dynare++)
 - An implementation of [POSIX Threads](http://en.wikipedia.org/wiki/POSIX_Threads) (optional, for taking advantage of multi-core)
-- [MAT File I/O library](http://sourceforge.net/projects/matio/) (if you want to compile Markov-Switching code, the estimation DLL, k-order DLL and Dynare++ in unstable)
+- [MAT File I/O library](http://sourceforge.net/projects/matio/) (if you want to compile Markov-Switching code, the estimation DLL, k-order DLL and Dynare++)
 - [SLICOT](http://www.slicot.org) (if you want to compile the Kalman steady state DLL)
 - [GSL library](http://www.gnu.org/software/gsl/) (if you want to compile Markov-Switching code)
 - A decent LaTeX distribution (if you want to compile PDF documentation).
 The following extra components may be needed:
-  - The Econometrica bibliography style: you need [harvard](http://www.ctan.org/tex-archive/macros/latex/contrib/harvard/) and [economic](http://www.ctan.org/tex-archive/biblio/bibtex/contrib/economic/) packages from CTAN (only if you want to build Dynare user guide, no more needed with Dynare unstable)
   - [Eplain](http://www.tug.org/eplain/) TeX macros (only if you want to build Dynare++ source documentation)
   - [Beamer](http://latex-beamer.sourceforge.net/) (for some PDF presentations)
 - For building the reference manual:
   - [GNU Texinfo](http://www.gnu.org/software/texinfo/)
   - [Texi2HTML](http://www.nongnu.org/texi2html) and [Latex2HTML](http://www.latex2html.org), if you want nice mathematical formulas in HTML output
   - [Doxygen](http://www.stack.nl/%7Edimitri/doxygen/) (if you want to build Dynare preprocessor source documentation)
-- For Octave, the development libraries corresponding to the UMFPACK packaged with Octave (only in unstable)
+- For Octave, the development libraries corresponding to the UMFPACK packaged with Octave

 ### Preparing the sources